Do you suffer from chronic jaw pain?

 If you suffer from persistent jaw pain, Esthetic Dental Solutions is here to help relieve you of your symptoms.
 Jaw pain is usually the result of an issue with the temporomandibular joint of your jaw.
 When there is damage or inflammation surrounding this joint, patients may experience painful, debilitating symptoms like headaches, earaches, or have difficulty chewing and speaking.

 To treat jaw pain, our team utilizes TMJ treatment plans to help relieve your symptoms.
-As your trusted restorative dentist in Alpharetta, GA, Dr. Hedlund is here to help you restore your peace of mind as well as your dental health.
+As your trusted restorative dentist in Alpharetta and Roswell, GA, Dr. Hedlund is here to help you restore your peace of mind as well as your dental health.
 Our entire team understands how distracting it can be to experience persistent jaw pain on a daily basis.

 TMJ Treatment in Alpharetta, GA